Indumati Palace

 Palace By No Comments

-Indumati Mahal is a palace located just opposite to Lukshmi Vilas Palace.
-Built in the 1880s, it was renamed after Sayajirao’s granddaughter and the sister of Mahraja Pratapsinhrao Gaekwad, Princess Indumati Raje.
+Indumati Mahal is a palace located just opposite Lukshmi Vilas Palace.
+Built in the 1880s, it was renamed in honor of Sayajirao’s granddaughter, Princess Indumati Raje, who was also the sister of Maharaja Pratapsinhrao Gaekwad.

-Earlier the palace used to house photographs of the royal family and historic books.
-Along with this, it housed the ceremonial cannons used to salute Sayajirao III whenever he left the Lukshmi Vilas Palace.
-It was even used by the royal family for celebrating the Ganesh Chaturthi before shifting the tradition to the Lukshmi Vilas Palace.
+Historically, the palace housed photographs of the royal family and a collection of historic books.
+It also stored ceremonial cannons used to salute Sayajirao III whenever he departed from Lukshmi Vilas Palace.
+Additionally, the royal family celebrated Ganesh Chaturthi here before shifting the tradition to Lukshmi Vilas Palace.

 Indumati Palace (Mahal)

-Built on the lines of a Marathi Wada, the building is a beautiful amalgamation of several styles of architecture prevalent in India.
-The domes and the graceful arches give a reflection of the Mughal style, while the exposed brickwork with the bands of ivory color running across the facades represents the local style of the building.
-The compound of the palace also had two bungalows called the Ashok Bungalow and Bakul Bungalow.
-Sadly these bungalows were demolished some time ago.
+Designed in the style of a Marathi Wada, the building is a beautiful blend of several architectural styles prevalent in India.
+The domes and graceful arches reflect Mughal influences, while the exposed brickwork adorned with ivory bands showcases local architectural traditions.
+The palace grounds also included two bungalows, known as Ashok Bungalow and Bakul Bungalow, although these were sadly demolished some time ago.

-Earlier owned by the Alaukika Trading Company (belongs to the Gaekwad), the building is now the private residence of Prince Sangramsinh Gaekwad the son of Maharaja Pratapsinhrao Gaekwad.
+Originally owned by the Alaukika Trading Company, which belonged to the Gaekwads, Indumati Mahal is now the private residence of Prince Sangramsinh Gaekwad, the son of Maharaja Pratapsinhrao Gaekwad.

 Author